DhanaDSP1120/Android-mail-Sending/README.md

-# Android Mail Sending Project using JavaMail API (Developed on 2020)
+# Android Mail Sending Project using JavaMail API (Developed on year 2020)

 This Android application is a simple project that demonstrates how to send emails from an Android device using the JavaMail API.
 It allows users to compose and send emails through a dedicated interface.